FLAMEGPU/FLAMEGPU2-docs/src/guide/5-host-functions.rst

 constant, they cannot be changed), these can then be read during agent functions.

-The Host API’s methods for accessing environmental vars is very similar to that used to initial the environment properties via ``EnvironmentDescription``.
+The Host API’s methods for accessing environmental properties is very similar to that used to initialise the environment properties via ``EnvironmentDescription``.

 .. code:: cpp